nescampos/athala/README.md

-# Sui Light Agent
+# Athala

 ## Description

-**Sui Light Agent** is a powerful tool designed to interact with Sui Network.
+**Athala** is a powerful tool designed to interact with Cardano Network.
 It leverages OpenAI's GPT-4o-mini model to provide a conversational interface for users to perform various blockchain operations, such as checking wallet balances, sending transactions, and more (you can extend in a simple way).
 The assistant embodies the persona of any character you want.

 ## Features